WANdisco/fusion-docker-compose/README.md

 ### Updating the License Key
-The evaluation license provides a fully functional solution with limited data transfer capacity.
+The evaluation license provided with the solution is fully functional but with a limited data transfer capacity.
 THe license can be extended by contacting WANdisco sales - sales@wandisco.com.

 To apply an updated license key, add the following to common.env: